keghub/unit-testing-csharp/docs/Assumptions.md

 }
 ```

 In the example above, test runs with invalid day/month/year combinations (like June 31st) are ignored.

-Please not that assumptions make use of the `Assume` static class. `Assume.That` has the same set of overloads as `Assert.That`.
+Please note that assumptions make use of the `Assume` static class. `Assume.That` has the same set of overloads as `Assert.That`.